rwhogg/what-the-hex/README.md

 * Tap on any hexagon: Select
 * Specific touch buttons in the top-right handle rotation of the current hexagon

-Support for a touch-specific control scheme is planned.

 ## Reporting Bugs

 To report a bug, please send an email to Bob "Wombat" Hogg &lt;wombat@rwhogg.site&gt;.